 In interdisciplinary classes, you explore the challenges that come with teaching multicultural and multilingual groups.

-The University of Mannheim’s degree programs in Romance Studies (French, Spanish, and Italian) were among the top programs in the CHE university ranking.
-With 450 partner universities, and students from 100 countries, Mannheim is one of the most international universities in the country, and provides students with an inspiring learning environment that facilitates excellent teaching and research.
+The University of Mannheim’s degree programs in Romance Studies (French, Spanish, and Italian) are among the top programs in the CHE university ranking.
+With 450 partner universities, and students from 100 countries, Mannheim is one of the most international universities in Germany, and provides students with an inspiring learning environment that facilitates excellent teaching and research.